rizkyjayusman/cooperation/README.md

 # Api Documentation

-I create an API Documentation using Swagger 2. you can look it on : http://localhost:8090/swagger-ui/
+This project already have an API Documentation that we create using Swagger 2.
+You can read that documentation on : http://localhost:8090/swagger-ui/

 # Implemented Features